At the event of presentation of new devices, Amazon has unveiled the new Fire TV Stick 4K Select, a device that introduces the Vega OS.

 Specifications of the Amazon Fire TV Stick 4K Select

-Inside the Fire TV Stick 4K Select we find a Quad Core processor, most likely with Cortex-A53 cores that reach 1.7 GHz, the GPU at least supports AV1.
-On board only 1 GB of RAM DDR4 and a meager 8 GB of eMMC storage, just enough to store streaming apps, OS and cache.
+On the motherboard we have only 1 GB of RAM DDR4 and a meager 8 GB of eMMC storage, just enough to store streaming apps, OS and cache.
 We’ll see how this OS Vega can move with all the advertising that Amazon usually displays.

 For wireless connectivity, we have WiFi 5 and Bluetooth 5.0.
 By default, we have the BT remote with microphone to give orders to the new Alexa assistant.
 On the front we have the HDMI male connector with additional extender and we have a single microUSB port (could be USB-C) for power.